open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 ### Decision Outcome

-Chosen option: "Option 2: Use the `snapshot` implementation", because it is already implemented in the `ocm-controllers` v1 and fits our use-cases most.
+Chosen option: "Option 1: Omit the `artifact`/`snapshot` concept", because the implementation gets simpler by not needing an additional custom resource and reconciler.
+All the required information ("Where to find the blob") can be stored in the status of the source resource (`component`, `resource`, `configuredResource`).

 #### Positive Consequences

-- Most of the functionality is already implemented, can be copied, and adjusted/refactored to our design.
+- Simpler implementation.
+- No intermediate Custom Resource necessary.

 #### Negative Consequences

-- Requires a transformer that transforms the `snapshot` resource in something that, for example, FluxCDs `source-controller` can consume.
-For this, the FluxCDs `OCIRepository` resource seems predestined.
+- Requires a transformer that can transform the information about the blob-location to a resource that can be consumed by a deployer, like FluxCDs `source-controller`.
+For example, a transformation to FluxCDs `OCIRRepository`.

 ### Pros and Cons of the Options